 The reproduction of SSI shall be kept to a minimum with only those with a "need to know" being allowed access to the subject files.
 Documents shall only be reproduced for the expressed use of personnel actively involved with work pertaining to the project.
 These electronic documents shall be shared via password protected files with the approval of the SSI coordinator.
-Hard copy reproduction should be avoided unless absolutely necessary and only allowed with the approval of the SSI coordinator, only the trained person with the "need to know" shall be allowed to reproduce the document.
+Hard copy reproduction should be avoided unless absolutely necessary and only allowed with the approval of the SSI coordinator.
+In the event a hard copy is approved by the SSI coordinator, only the trained person with the "need to know" shall be allowed to reproduce the document.

 Documents containing SSI may be reproduced by an external organization (e.g., FedEx, Kinko's, Staples, etc.).
 The individual(s) assigned to make the reproduction(s) must first sign a non-disclosure agreement (NDA) to be kept by whoever contracted for or purchases such services.
-A covered person must be physically present to oversee the process and ensure that the person making the copies does not read or intentionally or unintentionally retain a copy of the SSI document.
+A covered person\ must be physically present to oversee the process and ensure that the person making the copies does not read or intentionally or unintentionally retain a copy of the SSI document.

-A covered person, as defined by 49 CFR parts 15 and 1520, may reproduce records containing SSI.
+\ A covered person, as defined by 49 CFR parts 15 and 1520, may reproduce records containing SSI.
 Reproductions may only be shared with covered persons with a need to know.